treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/image-manipulation.md

   :
 ```

 In this setting, the app is built as a GUI application.
-For Linux, particularly, X Window System is required to implement the environment.
-If you cannot meet this requirement, it is recommended that you use OpenCV as your image processing library.
+For Linux, particularly, X Window System is required to implement the environment.If you cannot meet this requirement, it is recommended that you use OpenCV as your image processing library.

-## Resize the image
+## Resize the Image

-The following code is an example of how to save a JPEG image by converting to the QVGA size, while keeping the aspect ratio
+The following code is an example of how to save a JPEG image by converting to the QVGA size while keeping the aspect ratio:

 ```c++
 QImage img = QImage("src.jpg").scaled(320, 240, Qt::KeepAspectRatio);